Today’s Reading: Judges 1 – 3:30

 I love superheroes!
 Maybe it comes from the cartoons I watched every Saturday morning growing up or from my love of Wonder Woman, but I enjoy the plot of a superhero coming in and saving the day.
 Therefore, when I read the book of Judges, I can easily see it as a comic book of superhero stories.
 The people get themselves into a mess and God sends a superhero (or judge) to come in and save the day!
 We will spend the next five days going through the book of Judges and studying how God gave some pretty ordinary people some pretty extraordinary moments!

-Now these superheroes are not perfect.
+Now these superheroes were not perfect.
 After all, even though Superman was “faster than a speeding bullet, more powerful than a locomotive, and able to leap tall buildings in a single bound,” he did have this aversion to green Kryptonite.
 He went from strong and powerful to pained and nauseous in the presence of this substance.

 When the tribes of Israel went to conquer the land and defeat the Canaanites, they did not fully obey the Lord’s command.
 After all we have learned about the Israelites over the last several weeks, this comes as no surprise.
 Most of the tribes failed to drive out the people living in the land, even though God’s command was to completely destroy them.
 Because of their disobedience, God declared He would no longer drive out the people living there but would allow them to stay and be thorns in the sides of the Israelites and a constant temptation with their false gods (Judges 2:2-3).
 The presence of these foreigners would be a test of whether or not the Israelites loved God enough to obey the commands He had given their ancestors through Moses.
 (3:4)